 Torque wrench.
 Due to the many lightweight aluminum and carbon parts out there, it is critical to tighten them to correct torque, lest you destroy them by crushing or crumpling.
 It’s very hard to measure torque by feel, so it’s best to leave this to a torque wrench.
 Basic beam-type torque wrenches have a freestanding secondary beam that deflects against a scale to visually show applied torque.
 Micrometer-type and preset torque wrenches have a clutch that will let go and click once a set torque value is reached.

 Screwdrivers.
 There aren’t many conventional screws left on a bicycle these days.
-Their main use is on derailleur limit screws.
+Their main use is on derailleur limit screws and brake pad retaining bolts for disc brakes.
 A set of magnet-tipped ones is useful for picking up fallen bolts or screws.

-Pliers.
+Normal pliers and locking pliers.
 These are always useful, especially in the long-nose or needle-nose variety.
 Usual jobs are for pulling on shift or brake inner cables taut as you tighten their anchor bolts down.
+Locking pliers, also called “vise-grips” or “mole grips,” are a versatile way of maintaining a firm grip on small things.

 Rubber or plastic mallet.
 Some things on a bike require a bit of “persuasion” to remove, such as cranks and steerer tubes.
 You don’t really want to damage these components by subjecting them directly to the blows of a conventional claw or ball-peen hammer.
 A mallet with a rubber or plastic head is the best solution.
 The surface spreads the impact force of each tap across more of the struck surface, lessening the risk of dents.